nshrine/bint/README.md

 See the man pages or --help output for info on options.

-OUTPUT
+# Output

 int2bin and illm2bin produce 3 files:

+data.bin
-	data.bin 	the binary data
+: the binary data

+data.snps
-	data.snps 	the list of SNP/CNV markers in the binary file data.ids 	the list of samples in the binary file
+: the list of SNP/CNV markers in the binary file

+data.ids
+: the list of samples in the binary file

 The .snps and .ids files are single column readable text.